I’m Not Going to Law School Because I’m Not Full of Shit

 You may want to explore other options.

-I’ve spent four years studying legal philosophy, and listening to the narratives of my professors.
+I’ve spent four years studying legal philosophy and listening to the narratives of my professors.
 What have I learned?
-That going to law school for the wrong reasons will earn you nothing more than crippling debt and four torturous years of wishing you were somewhere else.
+That going to law school for the wrong reasons will earn you nothing more than crippling debt and three torturous years of wishing you were somewhere else.

 If you are seriously considering law school, read this and then ask yourself if it’s still for you.